OutputStreamWrapper.java

 import java.io.OutputStream;

-// data copying, this class mantains a private _bytes array of 254 bytes and,
+* To avoid excessive data copying, this class maintains a private byte-array of 254 bytes and, initially,

 class OutputStreamWrapper extends OutputStream {